1dv032/syllabus/lectures/part_1/03_Cloud/slides.md

 * Community cloud
   * The cloud infrastructure is shared between several organizations that has shared concerns.
 * Public cloud
-  * The cloud infrastructure is made available to the general public or a large group of users and is owned by a cloud provider selling cloud services.
+  * The cloud infrastructure is made available to the general public or a large group of **cloud consumers** and is owned by a **cloud provider** selling cloud services.
 * Hybrid cloud
   * The cloud infrastructure is a composition of two or more clouds (private, public or community).
 Bound together by technology that enables data portability.